playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ### Evolutions comment syntax changes

 Play Evolutions now properly supports SQL92 comment syntax.
 This means you can write evolutions using `--` at the beginning of a line instead of `#` wherever you choose.
 Newly generated evolutions using the Evolutions API will now also use SQL92-style comment syntax in all areas.
 Documentation has also been updated accordingly to prefer the SQL92 style, though the older comment style is still fully supported.

+### `application/javascript` as default content type
+`application/javascript` is now the default content-type returned for Javascript instead of `text/javascript`.